ezura/GitHooksCatalog/README.md

 # GitHooksCatalog
 ## under-gitflow
-* pre-commit: Git abends commit process and shows warning message, if you try to commit on master or develop branch.
+* pre-commit: If you try to commit on master or develop branch, git abends commit process and shows warning message.